JackTan25/HybridSearch2026/docs/references/pysdk_api_reference.md

 The `uri` here can be either a local directory in `str` format or a `NetworkAddress` object:

-- `"/absolute/path/to/save/to"`: `str` - A local directory storing the Infinity data.
-Used when Infinity is imported as a Python module.
+- `"/absolute/path/to/save/to"`: `str` - A local directory storing the hybridsearch data.
+Used when hybridsearch is imported as a Python module.
-- `NetworkAddress`: Used in client-server mode, when you have deployed Infinity as a separate server and wish to connect to it remotely.
+- `NetworkAddress`: Used in client-server mode, when you have deployed hybridsearch as a separate server and wish to connect to it remotely.
 A `NetworkAddress` object comprises two fields:
-  - `"<SERVER_IP_ADDRESS>"`: `str` - The IP address of the Infinity server.
+  - `"<SERVER_IP_ADDRESS>"`: `str` - The IP address of the hybridsearch server.
-  - `<PORT>`: `int` - The SDK port number on which the Infinity server listens.
+  - `<PORT>`: `int` - The SDK port number on which the hybridsearch server listens.
 Defaults to `23817`.

 :::tip IMPORTANT
 - When setting `uri` as `"/absolute/path/to/save/to"`, ensure you:
-  - Install the embedded SDK: `pip install infinity-embedded-sdk==<v0.4.0.dev4_OR_HIGHER>`
+  - Install the embedded SDK: `pip install hybridsearch-embedded-sdk==<v0.4.0.dev4_OR_HIGHER>`
-  - Import the `infinity_embedded` module: `import infinity_embedded`.
+  - Import the `hybridsearch_embedded` module: `import hybridsearch_embedded`.
 - When setting `uri` as `NetworkAddress`, ensure you:
-  - Install the Infinity SDK: `pip install infinity==<VERSION>`
+  - Install the hybridsearch SDK: `pip install hybridsearch==<VERSION>`
-  - Import the `infinity` module: `import infinity`.
+  - Import the `hybridsearch` module: `import hybridsearch`.
 :::

 :::caution IMPORTANT
-When connecting to Infinity in client-server mode, ensure that the client version *exactly* matches the server version.
+When connecting to hybridsearch in client-server mode, ensure that the client version *exactly* matches the server version.
 For example:

 | **Client version** | **Server version** |
 |--------------------|--------------------|